AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-09-KoopmanVonNeumann.md

 # Introduction

 Classical mechanics and quantum mechanics are conventionally presented as fundamentally different theories inhabiting different mathematical frameworks.
 Quantum mechanics operates on Hilbert space with linear operators, wavefunctions, and commutation relations; classical mechanics operates on phase space with Poisson brackets, canonical transformations, and Hamilton's equations.
-The standard narrative casts quantization as the passage from the latter to the former, mediated by the correspondence principle and Dirac's prescription $ \{ , \}_{\text{PB}} \rightarrow \frac{1}{i\hbar}[\ ,\ ]$.
+The standard narrative casts quantization as the passage from the latter to the former, mediated by the correspondence principle and Dirac's prescription $ \{ , \}_{\text{PB}} \to \frac{1}{i\hbar}[\ ,\ ]$.

 This narrative, while pedagogically serviceable, obscures a structural fact that has been understood since the early 1930s: classical Hamiltonian mechanics admits a natural Hilbert space formulation in which observables are represented by linear operators, states by wavefunctions, and time evolution by a unitary group.
 This is the Koopman--von Neumann (KvN) formalism.
 The operators representing classical position and momentum commute---$[\hat{x}, \hat{p}] = 0$ rather than $[\hat{x}, \hat{p}] = i\hbar$---and the generator of time evolution is the Liouville operator $\hat{L}$ rather than the Hamiltonian $\hat{H}$, but the mathematical infrastructure is otherwise parallel.